NewRelicUniversity/nru-petclinic-docs/docs/deployment.md

     The above command maps the `webapps` folder on your host machine to Tomcat's `webapps` folder inside the container; Tomcat should start the Pet Clinic application automatically.

-After a few minutes, you should be able to access the Pet Clinic application at `http://{your-host-name}/petclinic`.
+Within a few minutes, you should be able to access the Pet Clinic application at `http://{your-host-name}/petclinic`.

 Notes